dojo/docs/developer/design/loader.rst

   * load either AMD or legacy modules synchronously

-  * asynchronously load not-cross-domain, not-built, legacy modules (via asynchronous XHR) while in xdomain mode
+  * asynchronously load not-cross-domain, not-built, legacy modules (via asynchronous XHR) while in cross-domain mode

   * load both AMD modules and legacy modules that have been prepared by the dojo build system while operating in any mode.